Grade 8 Advanced Language Arts

 - Parents will be contacted as needed.

 - Plagiarism (passing someone else’s work off as your own): Any student caught plagiarizing another person’s work will receive a zero on the assignment.
 This includes copying another person’s homework, using on-line sources and claiming them as your own, in addition to copying other forms of print media and claiming them as original.
 Anyone allowing another to copy his work will receive the same punishment - never loan your work to another student.
-Anything they need they can get from me.
+Anything you need you can get from me.

 Detachable portion: to be completed and returned to the teacher.